HELVE/BLACKBOX/README.md

-# BLACKBOX
+# HELVE AVR / BLΛCKBOX
-Experimental Interactive Art Museum + Habitation
+## Experimental Interactive Art & Technology Museum + Habitation Modules

 Today I had a dream I was a head of an interactive art museum experiment called Helve AVR Blackbox.
 I lived and created projects in that box.
 Only opened up for a couple of unique exhibitions several times a year for huge profit margins, which in turn allowed me to research tech for extended periods of time.